cosmic-boy0111/gps/README.md

 # installation

-1. Clone the project through ths SSH / http link from the repo with command (git clone <url> GPS).
+1. Clone the project through SSH / http link from the repo with command (git clone <url> GPS).
 2. There are two folders client and server
 3. move to client and run (npm i) command
-4. similarlly do in server
+4. similarly do in server

 # set up